mapbox/mapboxgl-powerbi/readme.md

 * Power BI Desktop
 * Power BI Online using **Chrome or Firefox** browsers.
+    - We are actively working on a solution for [IE11 & Edge](https://github.com/mapbox/mapboxgl-powerbi/issues/48) browser support

 ### Adding MapboxGL Viz to a PowerBI Report